dairycultist/natsucraft/README.md

 # My mod

-I'm adding whatever I want to this mod, on the sole condition that it makes me actually want to play the game.
+What makes me want to play the game bruh.
+I should remember to playtest in survival...

 ### Implemented

-WIP and subject to change.

 - Sapphire and sapphire ore
   - Mineable with a diamond pickaxe
-  - Maybe I'll make it only spawn in the nether?
 - Lich
   - end goal of the game is to defeat the lich
   - a knight with a skeleton head